Numerical Simulation of Plasma Bubbles

 Alt Text

-Since the launch of GOLD, spatial and temporal evolution of the thermospheric composition and temperature can be investigated in detail.
-Using GOLD observations, we investigate the hemispheric asymmetry in the thermospheric composition and temperature.
-We are interested in its latitude, LT, and seasonal dependence.
-We also use GITM to investigate its generation mechanisms, such as tides, and Poynting Flux.
+Since the launch of GOLD, spatial and temporal evolution of the thermospheric composition, temperature, and nightside electron peak density can be investigated in detail.
+Using GOLD observations, we investigate the hemispheric asymmetry in the thermosphere and ionosphere.
+We are interested in their latitude, LT, and seasonal dependence.
+We also use GITM to investigate its generation mechanisms, such as tides and Poynting Flux.